SangamnathIngalalli/stock-momentum-tracker/README.md

 * **52-Week High Tracking**: Automatically reads daily reports of stocks hitting 52-week highs and adds new entries to the master tracking list.
 * **Strict Uniqueness**: Ensures strict "Unique Symbol" tracking.
 If a stock is already in your list (regardless of date), it won't be re-added, preventing duplicates.
 * **Price Monitoring**: Updates the current price from daily Bhavcopy `today_price.csv` and calculates percentage changes for all tracked stocks.
+* **Specialist Momentum Trackers**: Dedicated automation for High ROIC, Bull Stocks with FII Buy, and Quality Growth lists.
-* **Smart Sorting**: Automatically sorts your tracking sheet by Percentage Change (Ascending) to highlight underperforming stocks first.
+* **Smart Sorting**: Automatically sorts your tracking sheets by Percentage Change (Ascending) to highlight underperforming stocks first.
 * **Dynamic Column Preservation**: Safeguards **ANY** manually added columns (e.g., WatchList, Score, Notes, ResearchDate) during updates.
 You can add as many custom columns as you like.
 * **Robust Date Handling**: Uses advanced heuristics (via `utils.ts`) to ensure dates (like "12/6/2025") remain stable and aren't converted to Excel serial numbers (e.g., "45997") or shifted by timezones.
 * **Sequential Pipeline**: A robust test runner that executes the tracking, updating, and sorting processes in the correct order.